 Research (digital plays a leading role)

-More and more B2B purchases start with research.
+Once a gap has been established, and it’s considered big enough, to embark on bridging it; more and more B2B purchases then start with research.
 Buyers are researching because they have needs and are looking to identify new suppliers, compare services and value propositions; they expect to find thought leadership, job or sector-related solutions and best practices.
 At this stage, digital marketing should discover search trends and create contents to match solutions to the buyers’ needs.
 Any human interaction should be very careful, or it might look like an attempt to influence the buyers away from their personal path to information.